 |Reduction of energy consumption in GWh||36 GWh per year||94 GWh per year|

-SMARTSET is a project, co-funded by the Intelligent Energy - Europe programme of the European Union and is composed of 14 partners, coming from Austria, Germany, Italy, Sweden and the United Kingdom.
+SMARTSET was a project, co-funded by the Intelligent Energy - Europe programme of the European Union and was composed of 14 partners, coming from Austria, Germany, Italy, Sweden and the United Kingdom.